blueschistrocks/Kickstarter_Analysis/Resources/Written_Report.md

 ### Analysis of Outcomes Based on Goals
 Using Excel’s COUNTIFS() function the funding goals for the successful, failed and canceled campaigns were sorted based on funding goal ranges (i.e. $1,000 to $4,999, $5,000 to $9,000, etc.).
 The percentage of successful, failed and canceled campaigns were calculated for each funding goal range.
 The percentages were graphed over the funding ranges.
 The graph titled [Outcomes Based on Goal]( Outcomes_vs_Goals.png) is provided for review.
-In addition, a table of funding ranges titled [Tabulated Ranges of Funding Goals - Theatrical Play Productions]( Funding Goal Ranges.pdf) is provided for review.
+In addition, a table of funding ranges titled [Tabulated Ranges of Funding Goals for Theatrical Play Productions]( Funding Goal Ranges.pdf) is provided for review.

 ### Challenges and Difficulties Encountered